 Assemble a disaster supply kit for your family and pets.
-Your kit should allow you to be self-sufficient for a minimum of 3 days, but the Florida Division of Emergency Management recommends 7 days of food and water and 14 days medical supplies.
-If you stay home, expect a complete loss of power, water, and communications.
-If you evacuate, think about what you will need if you can't return home for a while and be sure to bring your own disaster kit as one will not be provided by a shelter or host family.
+At a minimum, 3 days of supplies.
+Recommended 7 to 14 days of supplies.
+If you stay home, expect a loss of power, water, and communications.
+If you evacuate, think about what items you will need if you can't return home for a while and be sure to bring your own disaster kit as one will not be provided by a shelter or host family.